CharlesPlusC/CharlesPlusC.github.io/_posts/2023-05-14-ConstellationBot.md

           SLTRACK_PWD: ${{ secrets.SLTRACK_PWD }}
           SLTRACK_USR: ${{ secrets.SLTRACK_USR }}
 ```

-In the next couple of posts, I will delve deeper into the intricacies of the code, providing access to a shared repository enabling anyone to execute this code within their own environment.
-More detailed insights into the specific visualizations will also be part of this exploration.
-Subsequently, I'll interpret the information conveyed by these plots, focusing on their implications for understanding constellations.
-I aim to guide you on how to critically appraise the information within visualizations for a more comprehensive understanding of the emerging phenomenon of satellite mega-constellations.

 As ever if you have any questions or comments please feel free to message me.
 I hope you enjoyed this post and I hope you enjoy the bot!